kubeflow/website/content/en/docs/components/serving/bentoml.md

 provides model management and model deployment functionality, giving ML teams an end-to-end model serving workflow, with DevOps best practices baked in.

-### Prerequisites
+## Prerequisites

-1. a Kubernetes cluster and `kubectl` installed on your local machine.
+* a Kubernetes cluster and `kubectl` installed on your local machine.
     * `kubectl` install instruction: https://kubernetes.io/docs/tasks/tools/install-kubectl/
-2. Docker and Docker Hub installed and configured in your local machine.
+* Docker and Docker Hub installed and configured in your local machine.
     * Docker install instruction: https://docs.docker.com/get-docker/
-3. Python 3.6 or above and required PyPi packages: `bentoml`, `scikit-learn`
+* Python 3.6 or above and required PyPi packages: `bentoml`, `scikit-learn`
     * ```pip install bentoml scikit-learn```

-### Build an iris classifier model server with BentoML
+## Build an iris classifier model server with BentoML

 The following code defines a BentoML prediction service that requires a `scikit-learn` model, and asks BentoML to figure out the required PyPI packages automatically.
-It also defined an API, which is the entry point for accessing this prediction service.
+It also defines an API, which is the entry point for accessing this prediction service.
 And the API is expecting a `pandas.DataFrame` object as its input data.